QuantEcon/Bookshelf/assets/aboutPage.md

 We hope that votes will be determined by the quality and perceived value of the content of a given notebook to economic research and public policy.

-One the site goes beyond beta status, URLs to individual notebooks will be permanent and can be used in citations.
+Once the site goes beyond beta status, URLs to individual notebooks will be permanent and can be used in citations.

 QuantEcon Bookshelf is a [QuantEcon](https://quantecon.org) project funded by